Chart Color Schemes

 Newcastle lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Newcastle as of Feb 2026 is around 5,015.
-This reflects an increase of 1,163 people (30.2%) since the 2021 Census, which reported a population of 3,852 people.
-The change is inferred from the resident population of 4,830 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 338 validated new addresses since the Census date.
+Newcastle's population is estimated at around 5,015 as of Feb 2026.
+This reflects an increase of 1,163 people since the 2021 Census, which reported a population of 3,852 people.
+The change was inferred from AreaSearch's resident population estimate of 4,830 following examination of the latest ERP data release by ABS (June 2024) and an additional 338 validated new addresses since the Census date.
 This level of population equates to a density ratio of 4,360 persons per square kilometer, placing Newcastle in the top 10% of national locations assessed by AreaSearch.
-The suburb's 30.2% growth since the 2021 census exceeded the Rest of NSW (5.9%), marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 56.00000000000001% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+The suburb's growth rate of 30.2% since the 2021 census exceeded that of Rest of NSW (5.9%).
+Population growth was primarily driven by overseas migration contributing approximately 56% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 Frequently Asked Questions - Population